 Between and among

 What’s the difference between, between and among?
-We use between to separate objects or people (usually no more than two), and we use among for when an object or a person is within a crowd, mass or large group of many things.
-Explanations on ‘between’ or ‘among’ below:
+We use between to separate objects or people (usually no more than two), and we use among when an object or a person is within a crowd, mass or large group of many things.
+So, let’s take a look at some explanations below.

 ‘Between’: to separate objects or people and for only two people/things

 - My colleague, David, sits between me and Janice.

 - I’m going to stand between you both to stop you from quarrelling.

 - Between you and me, I don’t agree with the boss’s policies.

 - The files are between the cabinet and the water vase.

 ‘Among’: used for referring to more than two people/things